 In general, there will be no charge for processing access requests.
 However, fees may be charged when the application for access or rectification is unusual or complex.

-We want you to know, in plain terms, why we collect your personal information, how we use it in establishing and maintaining a relationship with you, how we keep your personal information confidential, and how you can enquire about the personal information we hold about you.
+We want you to know, in plain terms, why we collect your personal information, how we use it in establishing and maintaining a relationship with you, how we keep your personal information confidential, and how you can inquire about the personal information we hold about you.

 Our employees responsibilities